Anna050689/Human_Resources_Manager/documentation/Sortware_Requirements_Specification.md

 * Storing the information of every employee and the summary information of every department as a group of employees;
 * Display the list of departments;
+* Displays the actual information about departments according to the fixed date;
-* Updating the information of each department (adding, editing, removing);
+* Updating the information of each department;
+* Display the total list of employees;
 * Display the list of employees of every department;
 * Updating the information about the employee (adding, editing, and removing);
+* Select the list of employees who have the same birth date;
-* Filtering by the certain birth date or the period between dates for employees;
+* Select the list of employees who were born in the fixed period between dates;

 ## 1. Departments